Todd Rundgren: Personal life

 Rundgren began a relationship with model Bebe Buell in 1972.
-During a break in their relationship, Buell had a brief relationship with Steven Tyler, which resulted in an unplanned pregnancy.
+During a break in their relationship, Buell had a brief relationship with Aerosmith lead vocalist Steven Tyler, which resulted in an unplanned pregnancy.
 Buell gave birth to Liv Tyler on July 1, 1977.
-Buell initially claimed that Todd Rundgren was the biological father and named the child Liv Rundgren.
+Buell initially claimed that Rundgren was the biological father and named the child Liv Rundgren.
 Shortly after Liv's birth, Rundgren and Buell ended their romantic relationship, but Rundgren remained committed to Liv.
 At age eleven, Liv learned that her biological father was Steven Tyler.

-According to Liv Tyler "...Todd basically decided when I was born that I needed a father so he signed my birth certificate.
-He knew that there was a chance that I might not be his, but…" He paid to put her through private school, and she visited him several times a year.
-As of 2012, Tyler maintains a close relationship with Rundgren.
+According to Liv Tyler, "Todd basically decided when I was born that I needed a father so he signed my birth certificate.
+He knew that there was a chance that I might not be his, but ..."
+Buell’s stated reason for claiming that Rundgren was Liv's father was that Tyler was too heavily addicted to drugs at the time of Liv's birth.

+Tyler maintains a close relationship with Rundgren.
 "I'm so grateful to him, I have so much love for him.
 You know, when he holds me it feels like Daddy.
 And he's very protective and strong."
-Buell's stated reason for claiming that Rundgren was Liv's father was that Tyler was too heavily addicted to drugs at the time of Liv's birth.

 Rundgren had a long-term relationship with Karen Darvin, with whom he had two sons, Rex (born 1980) and Randy (born 1985).
 Rex was a minor league baseball player (infielder) for nine seasons.
-Darvin had previously been with Bruce Springsteen in a relationship that ended in 1977.
+Darvin had previously been in a relationship with Bruce Springsteen.

 Rundgren married Michele Gray in 1998.
-Gray had been a dancer with the Tubes and had performed with Rundgren as a backup singer on the tour for his album Nearly Human which led to a number of appearances on the David Letterman Show as one of The World's Most Dangerous Backup Singers.
-Together, they have a son, named Rebop.
+Gray was a dancer with the Tubes in 1985 when Utopia opened for them.
+Shortly thereafter, she began performing with Rundgren as a backup singer, including his A Cappella tour later that year.
+She also sang on the tour for his album Nearly Human which led to a number of appearances on Late Night with David Letterman as one of "The World's Most Dangerous Backup Singers".
+Together, they have a son, named Rebop, and an adoptive son, named Keoni.

-In the book A Wizard, a True Star, it is stated that he diagnosed himself with attention-deficit disorder.
+Paul Myers, in his 2010 book on Rundgren, A Wizard, a True Star: Todd Rundgren in the Studio, reported that Rundgren diagnosed himself with attention-deficit disorder.